tessgi/TessGiWebsite/content/pages/observing/faq.md

 Yes!
 [More information can be found here](proposing-investigations.html).

+**Where can I request a no cost extension for my grant?**

+You can make this request by filling out [this form](https://www.nasa.gov/centers/nssc/forms/grantcooperative-agreement-no-cost-extension-request)

 <!-- Additionally, proposals asking for 2-min cadence data will be funded.
 However, we will not relegate 2-min cadence proposals to FFI-only proposals.-->

 ## Data availability